sashinpivotal/dsa-java-review-doc/README.md

 ### Concrete steps

-- Convert *Employee* class as an abstract class
+- Convert *Employee* class into an abstract class
   - Convert *computeMonthlyCompensation()* into an abstract method

 - Refactor other code accordingly